artemis-sbs/sbs_utils/mkdocs/docs/mast/overview.md

     * need to be scheduled or they don't run
     * They can end
     * They can be canceled

+* Route labels
+    * Schedule as task and run the label
+    * The only get scheduled when their condition is met
+    * They run like any other label after that

 === "XML"